Home · Property management · Renting out a new build

 Before you sign

-Check what's actually in your package.
+Check what is actually in your package.

 Window coverings matter more than people realise.
 A home without blinds or curtains on the bedrooms and main living areas is very hard to lease.
 Tenants expect privacy and light control from day one.
-If they're not in your package, sort it before handover, not after.
+If they are not in your package, sort it before handover, not after.

 InclusionWhat to check